 In Nigeria, World Book and Copyright Day is typically marked by various activities that raise awareness about the joy of reading and author rights.
 Libraries, schools, and cultural organizations often conduct book fairs, storytelling sessions, writing workshops, and copyright seminars.
 The Nigerian Copyright Commission also undertakes efforts on this day to address copyright infringements, thereby promoting a lawful and respectful environment for authors to thrive.
 World Book and Copyright Day takes place annually on April 23rd, echoing efforts to foster a deeper appreciation of books and the creative minds behind them.

-Facts about World Book Day
+Top 7 Facts for 2026 World Book Day in Nigeria

 In the News and Trending in Nigeria for World Book Day